Donate Deakin

 by Meghan Hockey For many of us, we instinctively turn to chocolate when we are in a bad mood.
 Is it the taste or are we programmed to choose these foods because of their mood-boosting benefits?
 Chocolate, along with fruits, vegetables, spices, tea, coffee and red wine all contain...

-Gut Microbiota and Diet You may already believe that many of your behaviours and choices – smoking cigarettes, having a few too many drinks, or routinely choosing Netflix over the gym – can impact on your health in a big way.
-Researchers are starting to understand how some of...
+You may already believe that many of your behaviours and choices – smoking cigarettes, having a few too many drinks, or routinely choosing Netflix over the gym – can impact your health in a big way.
+Researchers are starting to understand how some of these factors influence the types...

 What is the Gut Microbiome?